Keywords

 Science Culture

-Reduced responsiveness of the multiple demand network partially mediates decline in fluid intelligence during healthy human aging.
-This relationship is moderated by the variety of physical activities that a person does, suggesting that a varied active lifestyle may promote successful cognitive aging.
+Cognitive challenge activates the multiple demand system of the brain (shown in orange, averaged over 252 people).
+This brain activity weakens with age, which partially mediates decline in fluid intelligence during healthy human aging (green).
+This relationship is moderated by the variety of physical activities that someone does (bottom right), suggesting that a varied active lifestyle may promote successful cognitive aging.
 For more details, see https://doi.org/10.1523/JNEUROSCI.0148-22.2022